chaitanyaprem/erigon-diagnostics/README.md

 If metrics are exposed, textual representation of metrics will be displayed in the browser.

-# How to connect Erigon node to the diagnostics system
+## How to connect Erigon node to the diagnostics system

 First, in the browser window, create a new operator session.
 Choose an arbitrary name.
 In real operations, one would choose the name that can be easily correlate to the node being supported, for example, name or pseudonym of the person or the company operating the node.

 ![create new operation session](/images/create_new_session.png)

 After new session is created, it will be allocated a unique 8-digit PIN number.
-The pin is then displayed together with the session number on the screen.
+The pin is then displayed together with the session name on the screen.
-Currently, generation of PIN numbers is not secure and always follows the same sequence, which makes testing easier.
-For example, the first allocated session PIN is always `47779410`.

 Next, in a console window, run the following command, specifying the session PIN at the end of the `--diagnostics.url` command line flag.
 Since the website is using self-signed certificate without properly allocated CName, one needs to use `--insecure` flag to be able to connect.